Fondant vs. Gum Paste:

 Gum paste is my choice when making:

-- Anything to look realistic - like metal dog tags (below)
+- Anything to look realistic - like metal dog tags (i.e. dog collar below)

 - Buckles and grommets on hand bag cake

-- An object that needs to stand up on the cake (i.e. shoes, ribbons, little characters, sugar flowers - below)
+- Any object that needs to stand up on the cake

 To help you better visualize when to use Fondant or Gum Paste - I will use my Animal Safari Cake (below) that I made for my second cake decorating book, Confetti Cakes for Kids.